Introduction

 Breaking out of rigid routines by introducing small changes or deviations can disrupt the cycle of functional freeze.

-Whether it’s altering daily commutes or integrating new activities into routines, embracing spontaneity fosters creativity and prevents monotony-induced stagnation.
+Whether it’s altering daily commutes, trying new hobbies, or introducing variety into meal plans, embracing spontaneity fosters creativity and prevents monotony-induced stagnation.

 5. Emotional Awareness and Mental Health Support